Your home is likely the biggest asset you’ll ever own. So how can you protect it in case something were to happen to you?

 The main difference is that mortgage insurance covers only your outstanding mortgage balance.
-And, that money goes directly to the bank or mortgage lender, not your beneficiary.
-This means that there’s no cash, payout or benefit given to your beneficiary.
+And the death benefit goes directly to the bank or mortgage lender.
+This means no money goes to your beneficiary.

-With life insurance, however, you get mortgage protection and more.
-Here’s how it works: every life insurance policy provides a tax-free amount of money (the death benefit) to the beneficiary.
-The payment can cover more than just the mortgage.
-The beneficiary may then use the money for any purpose.
-For example, apart from paying off the mortgage, they can also use the funds from the death benefit to cover:
+With life insurance, though, you get mortgage protection and more.
+Here’s how it works: Every life insurance policy provides a tax-free death benefit to the beneficiary.
+This money can cover more than just the mortgage.
+Your beneficiary may use the money for any purpose.
+For example, along with paying off the mortgage, the money could also cover: